c0wb0y54mur41/LITTlinux/README.md

 Install [Alpine Linux](https://www.alpinelinux.org/).

-Clone this repo on your Alpine Linux machine, make install.sh executable using `chmod +x install.sh`, and then run it with `./install.sh`.
+Clone this repo on your Alpine Linux machine, make install.sh executable using `chmod 744 install.sh`, and then run it with `./install.sh`.
 After the script completes successfully, Fish will be set as the default terminal for all and future users, and the other applications should be installed and configured as well.